segmentstream-com/segmentstream-com.github.io/_docs/guides/facebook-ads-marketing-automation copy.md

 ---
 layout: page
 section: guides
-navigation_title: "Google Ads marketing automation"
+navigation_title: "Facebook Ads marketing automation"
-title: "Google Ads marketing automation"
+title: "Facebook Ads marketing automation"
 date: 2021-03-04
 ---

-When you run ads with Google Ads, you may want to see whether clicks on your ad led a customer to take a certain action, such as a purchase on your website, calling your business, or downloading an app.
+When you run ads with Facebook Ads, you may want to see whether clicks on your ad led a customer to take a certain action, such as a purchase on your website, calling your business, or downloading an app.

-Most of the users use Google Analytics to [import conversions into Google Ads](https://support.google.com/google-ads/answer/2375435https://support.google.com/google-ads/answer/2375435){:target="_blank"}.
-Alternatively, it is possible to [deploy Google Ads tracker on a website](https://support.google.com/google-ads/answer/1722054){:target="_blank"} to track online conversions without Google Analytics.
+Most of the users use [Facebook Pixel](https://www.facebook.com/business/help/952192354843755?id=1205376682832142){:target="_blank"} to track online conversions from the website.

-Unfortunately, with both variants you are limited to default [Google Ads attribution models](https://support.google.com/google-ads/answer/6259715){:target="_blank"}.
+Unfortunately, with this solution you are limited to default [Facebook attribution models](https://www.facebook.com/business/help/370704083280490?id=399393560487908){:target="_blank"}.

-This guide explains how to use SegmentStream's or any other external attribution to automate Google Ads campaign bidding and budget allocation strategies.
+This guide explains how to use SegmentStream's or any other external attribution to automate Facebook Ads campaign bidding and budget allocation strategies.

 ## Before you begin